rust-lue/rust-book/README.md

-# rust-book
+# Purpose
-Tracking "Rust in Action"
+This repo tracks the book "Rust in Action"

+# Status